 Jaime graduated from Universidad Pontificia Comillas (ICADE) (Madrid, Spain) in 2016, where he studied a double bachelor’s degree in Law and Business Administration and Management, and he holds a master’s degree in business law from Universidad de Navarra (Madrid, Spain).

-Following graduation, Jaime will join Davis Polk & Wardwell LLP in the capital markets department in New York.
+Following graduation, Jaime joined Davis Polk & Wardwell LLP in the capital markets department in New York.
 Jaime hopes to continue exploring social finance in his legal practice in the future and looks forward to helping clients carry out social impact investing transactions.

 2021 Award Recipient